letsmakesomething/Web-Page-Template/readme.md

 I like to declare basic typographic styles for major elements like headlines, paragraphs and lists.

 ### css/page/page.css
-tyles for your page go here.
+Styles for your page go here.

 ## JS